-On the occasion of World MSME Day 2019, MVIRDC World Trade Center Mumbai and Industries Department, Government of Maharashtra jointly organised ‘State Level Seminar on International Opportunities for MSMEs and MSME and Exporters Awards’.
+On World MSME Day 2019, MVIRDC World Trade Center Mumbai and Industries Department, Government of Maharashtra jointly organised ‘State Level Seminar on International Opportunities for MSMEs and MSME and Exporters Awards’.
 Mr. Subhash Desai, Hon’ble Minister of Industry and Mining, Government of Maharashtra said, “Government of Maharashtra will encourage participation of MSMEs and women entrepreneurs in international trade delegations.”
 Setting up of an export promotion council will not only promote exports of the state but also attract foreign direct investment.

 The minister added, “The Global Investment Promotion Council, headed by the Chief Minister, will attract foreign direct investment from MNCs such as Google, Microsoft and Adobe.”